jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 59 Contracts or covenants subject to authorisation not prohibited under certain conditions
-(1) Despite anything in this Act, but subject to section 59B,— (a) a contract to which section 27 or section 29 applies may be entered into if the requirements of subsection (2) are complied with:
+(1) Despite anything in this Act, but subject to section 59B,— (a) a contract to which section 27 applies may be entered into if the requirements of subsection (2) are complied with:
   (b) a covenant to which section 28 applies may be required to be given, or may be given, if the requirements of subsection (2) are complied with.
-(2) For the purposes of subsection (1), the requirements that must be met are,— (a) in the case of a contract to which section 27 or section 29 applies, that the contract is subject to a condition that the provision, or exclusionary provision, as the case may be, does not come into force unless and until authorisation is granted to give effect to the provision, or exclusionary provision and that application must be made for that authorisation within 15 working days after the contract is entered into:
+(2) For the purposes of subsection (1), the requirements that must be met are,— (a) in the case of a contract to which section 27 applies, that the contract is subject to a condition that the provision does not come into force unless and until authorisation is granted to give effect to it and that an application must be made for that authorisation within 15 working days after the contract is entered into:
   (b) in the case of a covenant to which section 28 applies, that the covenant is subject to the condition that it does not have effect unless and until authorisation is granted to give effect to it and that application must be made for that authorisation within 15 working days after the covenant is made.

 ### 59A When Commission may grant authorisation